When does human personhood begin?

 unborn children are the most vulnerable and most helpless persons in our

 society.
 I agree with them."
 15,16

 This law was, of course, unconstitutional.
-The U.S. Supreme Court ruled in the case Roe v.
+During 1973, the U.S. Supreme Court had ruled in Roe v.
 Wade that

-- a woman is guaranteed an early abortion for any reason.
+- a woman may choose to have an early abortion for any reason.

-- a late termination of pregnancy (TOP) -- a.k.a. post-viability abortion is allowed if a continued pregnancy threatened a woman's life, physical health, or mental health.
+- a late termination of pregnancy -- a.k.a. post-viability abortion -- is allowed only if a continued pregnancy threatened a woman's life, physical health, or mental health.

 Eric Versluys, a